-There is a second factor that is more difficult to quantify, and that is the positive impact which nearby greenspace has on property values.
+The second factor is the positive impact which nearby greenspace has on property values.
 Again, numerous real estate studies have demonstrated that properties near parks and other open space are significantly more valuable (thus adding to the tax rolls).
 Consider the relatively high value of properties near lopen spaces such as lakes, sea shores, golf courses, Central Park in N.Y City, and national parks.
-If the total value of Alachua County Forever properties ($50 million) adds even one percent more value to the remainder of Alachua County's tax rolls, the increase in property values and therefore tax rolls for each year would be three times the one-time cost of the entire program.

 Purchasing land for conservation restrict future generations in their use of the land.

 Actually, land development restricts future generations more than land conservation, because it is all too easy to turn natural habitat into suburban sprawl, but virtually impossible to do the reverse.
 In the future, people will have the choice of what to do with natural areas, as there are no government programs which permanently lock up the land.
 State lands and their use is controlled by the Governor and Cabinet, local lands are controlled by the County or City Commission.
 In most cases, conservation lands are initially protected for the duration of the bonds or other funding source which purchased them after that, they are only protected by the political majority of the governing body with jurisdiction.
 As a practical matter, open space becomes much loved by people and it is politically very difficult to sell or change the use of a park or preserve.